CloudWebManage/cwm-worker-deployment-minio/README.md

 ## Gateway Mode

-In this mode the Minio instance acts as a gateway to other S3-compatible service
+In this mode, the Minio instance acts as a gateway to the other S3-compatible service.

 You can start a docker-compose environment which includes 2 minio instances - one acting as the gateway and one as the source instance:

 ```shell
 docker-compose -f docker-compose-gateway.yaml up --build
 ```

-Logging to http://127.0.0.1:8080 using the gateway credentials (12345678 / 12345678)
+Log in to http://127.0.0.1:8080 using the gateway credentials (`12345678` / `12345678`).

-Create a bucket and execute a shell in source container to see the bucket there
+Create a bucket and execute a shell in the source container to see the bucket there:

 ```shell
 docker-compose -f docker-compose-gateway.yaml exec minio-source ls /opt
 ```

-Upload / download some files and see log data in redis
+Upload/download some files and see log data in Redis:

 ```shell
 docker-compose -f docker-compose-gateway.yaml exec redis redis-cli keys '*'